 a.
 Notice minor memory problems, but nothing that can be detected as anything more than the common aging process.

 a.
 May start noticing memory and cognitive problems.

 b.
 Has problems finding the right words to say, remembering names of people they meet, trouble planning and organizing.

-In the beginning, it can be very hard to narrow down these issues to being the effect of Alzheimer’s disease.
-Seniors may still be active, before or after the diagnosis, in the day to day things they enjoy.
+In the beginning, it can be very hard to narrow down these issues to the effect of Alzheimer’s disease.
+Seniors may still be active, before or after the diagnosis, in the day-to-day things they enjoy.
 The best thing to do is encourage your loved one to stay active and maintain good health and well-being.
-You can do this by reassuring them and giving reminders when needed to keep on the path in doing what they want to independently.
+You can do this by reassuring them and giving reminders when needed to keep on the path of doing what they want to do independently.
 It is also great to encourage other people to spend time with your loved one and do fun, stimulating activities.
-This can be as simple as going for a walk, having a thoughtful conversation or playing games like puzzles.
+This can be as simple as going for a walk, having a thoughtful conversation, or playing games like puzzles.

 4. Moderate Decline

 a.
 Symptoms are now apparent of Alzheimer’s Disease.

 b.
 May not remember details of their own past, poor short-term memory, and inability to do tasks such as finances.